andypiper/my-glitch-in-bio/NOTES.md

 ^^^ this was probably my mistake in thinking those files were being served from the app in 2.5/2.6, seems to only let me hit the index page now, which is what I want.

 ...
 I finally cracked, and added more social links to the footer; but, now I'm wondering whether I should limit that list?

+- page was constantly reloading.
+Checked the logs and found: a vite error with websocket connection on 443, so disabled that option in vite config; a node version error, downgraded to 14.x

 ## Code scratchpad